 In addition to provision provided for those pupils able to return to school as part of our phased re-opening, we continue to offer the curriculum described below through virtual classrooms.

-Those children with EHCPs will be catered for individually and on a case by case basis via LSAs and class teachers.
+Please note: those children with EHCPs are being catered for individually and on a case by case basis via LSAs and class teachers.
 If you have any questions regarding this, please contact Kate Penny on email@example.com.

-In the Early Years, the children will be having seasonal ring-time songs and rhymes, with pedagogical and seasonal activities added to Google Classroom each week.
-There will also be suggested activities and hints and tips to support you as a family.
-You will be contacted once a fortnight by either email or phone call.
+In the Early Years, the children are having seasonal ring-time songs and rhymes, with pedagogical and seasonal activities added to Google Classroom each week.
+We are also providing suggested activities and hints and tips to support you as a family.

-For Upper School, each subject teacher will create their own classroom, adding the students to their class.
-This will ensure that any work set is easy for pupils to identify, and that messages reach the right teacher in a timely manner.
-There will also be guardian classrooms as a platform for guardians to keep in touch with their classes, and to enable pupils to keep in touch with each other.
+For Upper School, each subject teacher has created their own classroom.
+This ensures that any work set is easy for pupils to identify, and that messages reach the right teacher in a timely manner.
+There are also guardian classrooms as a platform for guardians to keep in touch with their classes, and to enable pupils to keep in touch with each other.